-This recipe for Mascarpone Espresso Chocolate Swirl Cheesecake is so much easier than most because it does not require a water bath, which, in my opinion, tend to be a pain, especially when using a springform pan.
+This recipe for Mascarpone Espresso Chocolate Swirl Cheesecake is so much easier than most because it does not require a water bath, which, in my opinion, tends to be a pain, especially when using a springform pan.
 First of all, a water bath requires you to wrap the spring pan in foil to keep the water out.
-Then there's getting the water to a from the oven, nothing like a hot baking dish of boiling water to move about, right?
+Then there's getting the water to and from the oven, nothing like a hot baking dish of boiling water to move about, right?
 And the crust has a tendency to get soggy.
 I'm not a big fan of soggy crusts.
 You?

-Easier because no water bath is required
+"Easier because no water bath is required"

 No soggy crust with this cheesecake.
 Only the great flavors of coffee and chocolate.
 A delish cheesecake without breaking, or dealing with that water bath.
 How do I do it?
 It’s the low-temperature oven and extra creaminess of the mascarpone or fromage blanc that does the trick.

 I thought using some ground nuts in the crust would give it some extra flavor and texture.
 And it does.
 I used course ground walnuts in this crust, you could substitute almonds, or even some pistachios or hazelnuts.
 Whatever nut you like.

 LindySez – It’s not exactly low-fat or low-calorie, but if it is a special occasion, who cares?
 If you do care, try using low-fat cream cheese.
 It won’t have the same mouthfeel, but I think it will work o.k.
 If you do make it with low-fat cream cheese, let me know how it worked out.